bitsoex/slate/source/index.html.md

 * 0408: Incorrect amount value, it must be a non-zero positive value.
 * 0410: Trading not enabled
 * 0411: Trading not enabled for market orders
+* 0412: Incorrect stop, below the minimum
+* 0413: Incorrect stop, above the maximum

 ### User Limit Error: 05 (HTTP 400)